syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 paragraph.AppendText("First Chapter");

-//Sets the build in heading style
+//Sets the built-in heading style

-paragraph.ApplyStyle("Mystyle");
+paragraph.ApplyStyle("My style");

 //Adds the text into the paragraph